Envelope Budgeting: How It Works and Why It Might Be Perfect for You

 Step No. 6: Reallocate the remaining money

 Another option is to reallocate the remaining money.
 Roll it into next month’s envelope to create an extra-large budget.
 Use the extra money to pay off debt.
 Or consider saving the extra money or investing it.
-These are all good options that will further your financial health in the long run.
+These are all good options that will improve your financial health in the long run.

 Is envelope budgeting right for me?